 Electronics are only to be used to assist in the instructional process at the direction of the teacher.
 Phones/Devices are not allowed to be used to take pictures or record video or audio during school hours or on the bus unless specifically directed to do so by a teacher or administrator as part of the instructional process.
 This includes all personal electronic equipment including, but not limited to cell phones, video/camera phones, pagers, tablets, iPods, MP3 players, video or audio recorders, and video game devices.
 If the cell phone or other device is observed by a staff member, it will be confiscated and turned into the main office.
-Phones are to be kept in lockers and are not to be with students during the school day.
+Phones should be off and out of sight.